ElfDragon11/quack-duck/content/_index.md

 # Stay in touch

 Let's stay in touch.
-Sign up for our newsletter.
+Sign up to stay updated with quack and hear when the first batch of ducks hit the water.
 Do not worry, we will not bother you with boring details.
 Expect nice & tight updates about once or twice every 3 months.

 {{< newsletter_sign_up id="newsletter-sign-up-form" placeholder_email="Your Email" button_label="Sign up">}}